Steelfox79/talk-to-and-respond-chat-gbt/README.md

 Requires an internet connection to access the OpenAI and ElevenLabs APIs.
 Speech recognition accuracy may vary based on ambient noise and pronunciation.

-Feel free to contribute to this project by creating issues, suggesting improvements
+Feel free to contribute to this project by mentioning issues, suggesting improvements